A Brit living in the Netherlands. I do things.

-I spend my days performing business analysis for financial companies.
+I spend my days as a project manager for financial companies.

 Educated as a computer scientist at Cardiff University, I started my career in software development before moving into business analysis.
-That’s where I am now, but my next professional destination is project management.
+In 2014 I moved into project management.

 Working in the finance sector since day zero, I’m constantly seeking opportunities to further my development: honing generalist skills while specialising within the sector.